Q. Describe the most common types of jobs you do for your clients.

 Q. What questions should a consumer ask to hire the right service professional?

-5. “Have You Successfully Taught Many Other Guitar Players To Reach Musical Goals Similar To Mine?”
+5. ﾂ滴ave You Successfully Taught Many Other Guitar Players To Reach Musical Goals Similar To Mine?

 Q. What important information should buyers have thought through before seeking you out?

-A. A person who is considering learning to play the guitar should understand that it is not just a matter of just taking a lesson every week.
-They should know that learning to play the guitar requires a great deal of self discipline and time.
-While the rewards can be very great, they do not come without periods of frustration.
-Learning often requires many days and sometimes weeks of repetition just to acquire one skill.
-A student should have a substantial amount of patience.
-Guitar students should have goals for what they want to achieve and need to understand that they will need to keep themselves motivated during times when they might be struggling with a particular element or aspect of playing the guitar.
+A. While the rewards of playing the guitar can be great, a person who is considering learning to play the guitar should understand that it is not just a matter of just taking a lesson every week.
+They should know that learning to play the guitar requires practice, self discipline and time.
+Learning often requires a lot of repetition just to acquire one skill, so a student should have a substantial amount of patience.
+Guitar students should have goals for what they want to achieve.

 Q. Why does your work stand out from others who do what you do?